Investing

 Tax-efficient ETFs

-One of the other reasons we recommend exchange-traded funds (ETFs) for Australian investors is because they are highly tax efficient and are consistent performers.
+One of the main reasons we recommend exchange-traded funds (ETFs) for Australian investors is because they are highly tax efficient and are consistent performers.

 Additionally, where you’ve owned an ETF for more than 12 months, the taxable capital gain will be reduced by 50% for individuals, so tax is only paid on half of the capital gain.